1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Bacterial or viral infections in the intestines
+• Bacterial or viral infection of the intestines.

-• Ischemia (reduced blood flow to the bowel)
+• Ischemia (decrease in the supply of blood to the bowel)

-• Scar tissue (adhesions) or changes from prior surgeries
+• Scar tissue (adhesions) or persistent alterations of previous surgeries.

 Treatment